Jellyyyyyyy/shophp/README.md

 ### images

 To be further worked on.
 Currently put all the images here for easy access.
-Will add more folders inside. <br>
+Will add more folders inside.
 Also contains `icons` directory to hold favicon for the page

 ---

 ### include

-- dbcon.inc.php<br>
+- dbcon.inc.php
   Contains php code to connect to database.
 To use, add `include_once "include/dbcon.inc.php"` at where connection is supposed to take place.
 Remember to close connection with `$conn->close()`
-- functions.inc.php<br>
+- functions.inc.php
   Contains all the functions that are needed across multiple files like `sendMail()`.
 Add more functions as more pages are created.
 To use, add `require_once "include/functions.inc.php"` at the start of php portion
-- head.inc.php<br>
+- head.inc.php
   Update this as the project goes, if CSS/JS files are required in all pages, add them here for easy access.
 In all pages, the head should contain `include_once "include/head.inc.php"`
-- nav/footer.inc.php<br>
+- nav/footer.inc.php
   Code for navbar and footer.
 Add `include_once "include/nav.inc.php"` at the top of `<body>` in all pages that require nav bar.
 Same for footer